What is Consumer Co-op?

-Health and Welfare Co-ops provide medical and nursing care services to local residents, and manage hospitals, primary health care centers, nursing care homes, home-visit care stations, rehabilitation facilities and at-home help services for the elderly.
+Health and Welfare Co-ops provide medical and nursing care services to local residents, and manage hospitals, primary health care centers, nursing care homes, home-visit care stations, rehabilitation facilities, and at-home help services for senior citizens.

-Japanese Health and Welfare Co-operative Federation (HeW CO-OP JAPAN), which is affiliated to JCCU, is a national federation of the health and welfare co-ops.
+Japanese Health and Welfare Co-operative Federation (HeW CO-OP JAPAN), which is affiliated with JCCU, is a national federation of the health and welfare co-ops.

 Insurance Co-ops offer life and other insurance products that suit members' needs with more reasonable premiums and better coverage.

-Housing Co-ops provide houses, make extension or reconstruction of buildings etc. to co-op members at reasonable price.
+Housing Co-ops provide houses, make extension or reconstruction of buildings etc. to co-op members at reasonable prices.

 ZENJUREN is a national federation of housing co-operative societies, which coordinates the business of housing co-ops.
 It includes independent regional housing co-ops that are affiliated with JCCU, that provide services to their members in cooperation with real estate developers.

 Presiding Ministry and Governing Law for Consumer Co-ops

 In Japan, the supervisory authority for consumer co-ops is the Ministry of Health, Labour and Welfare, and the act on which they are governed is Consumer Cooperatives Act.
 Similar to other types of co-operative associations, they are given tax concession.
 They perform their business independently from the government and are granted no subsidies.

 |Agricultural Co-ops||Ministry of Agriculture, Forestry and Fisheries||Agricultural Co-operatives Act|